postcss/postcss-simple-vars/README.md

 #### `silent`

-Do not throw a error on unknown variable and left them in CSS.
+Left unknown variables in CSS and do not throw a error.
 Default is `false`.

 #### `only`

-Set value only variables from this object.
+Set value only for variables from this object.
 Other variables will not be changed.
 It is useful for PostCSS plugin developers.